 Since arriving at the Ashmolean, detailed attention to object and text has remained at the heart of my work, as I have focused on museum collections as tools in university teaching.

-As far as objects themselves are concerned, I am interested particularly in three things: their value in developing transferable skills derived from detailed, attentive examination; their capacity to act as a starting point for research and investigation in disparate and unexpected disciplines; and their usefulness to faculty and early-career researchers in pursuing alternative learning strategies, complementary to textual studies.
+As far as objects themselves are concerned, I am interested particularly in three things: their value in developing transferable skills derived from detailed, attentive examination; their capacity to act as a starting point for research and investigation in disparate and unexpected disciplines; and their usefulness to faculty and early-career researchers in pursuing accessible, alternative learning strategies, complementary to textual studies.

 2017 Agile Objects, with Senta German, Journal of Museum Education, vol.42, no.3, pp.248-257